-For additional information on any of these organizations and activities, please call our concierges at (800) 862-7736 ext.
-3515 or email them at firstname.lastname@example.org
+For additional information on any of these organizations and activities, please ask our concierge service by calling (866) 285-7876 ext.
+3515 or send an email inquiry to firstname.lastname@example.org

 Anderson Ranch Arts Center

 Anderson Ranch Arts Center is an art learning community on five scenic acres in Snowmass Village near Aspen, Colorado.
 Its facilities feature fully-equipped art studios and galleries.
-Anderson Ranch programs and activities—including art auctions, workshops and artist slide lectures—attract over 10,000 artists and patrons annually to this historic Rocky Mountain ranch dedicated to the fine arts.
+Anderson Ranch programs and activities — including art auctions, art workshops and artist slide lectures — attract over 10,000 artists and patrons annually to this historic Rocky Mountain ranch.
+You’ll also find a gift shop featuring local artists’ work on the grounds.

 The Aspen Art Museum